TubercularOx/darkhaunter/Geekery/nale.md

 In the printed template, *blasphemy* is gated behind 11+ Hit Dice.
 Since other Least Devils have low Hit Dice, Half-Fiend would not necessarily be too strong for a Least Devil at the bottom end; most of its signature power is locked behind HD rather than front-loaded.

-Half-Fiend also grants *smite good*, typical energy resistances (including cold), damage reduction, and spell resistance, all of which are broadly consistent with fiendish capability.
+Half-Fiend also grants *smite good*, typical energy resistances (including cold), damage reduction, and spell resistance.

 Where it fits poorly is in its assumptions about the creature it applies to.
-Half-Fiend can only be applied to living, corporeal creatures, while Nale is a dead soul.
 It explicitly grants wings, while Nale’s flight is wingless, and it applies a flat +4 bonus to both Strength and Dexterity, which contrasts with Nale’s comment that his aim needs some work compared to his strength increases.

 One structural point does work in its favor: unlike *Fiendish Creature*, Half-Fiend changes the creature’s type to Outsider, which is good for justifying Nale's identification as a true devil.